-The TL staff has developed the integrated suite of rotordynamics software, XLTRC2.
-The structural-dynamics code uses a finiteelement/real-component-mode synthesis approach to achieve accurate and speedy analyses.
+The TL staff has developed the integrated rotordynamicssoftware suite, XLTRC2.
+The structural-dynamics code uses a finite-element/real-component-mode synthesis approach to achieve accurate and speedy analyses.
 XLTRC2 can perform steady-state response calculations for synchronous or nonsynchronous excitation, stability analysis, and time-transient nonlinear calculations.
-The finite-element base means that multirotor systems can be handled readily, e.g., flexible-rotor/flexible-housing vertical pumps, dual-rotor/flexible-housings, etc. The basic code is supported by an extensive support library for calculation of bearings, gas seals, liquid seals, impeller stages, etc. The timetransient feature can be used to examine nonlinear response, e.g., blade loss, bearing-dead-band effects, etc. The code is highly efficient and runs on a range of operating systems.
-XLTRC2 is only available to members of the Turbomachinery Research Consortium.
+The finite-element base means that multirotor systems can be handled readily, e.g., flexible-rotor/flexiblehousing vertical pumps, dual-rotor/flexible-housings, etc. The basic code is supported by an extensive support library for calculation of bearings, gas seals, liquid seals, impeller stages, etc. The time-transient feature can be used to examine nonlinear response, e.g., blade loss, bearing-dead-band effects, etc. The code is highly efficient and runs on a range of operating systems.
+A torsional code is presently being integrated into XLTRC2.
+This code is only available to members of the Turbomachinery Research Consortium.